Louis Riel (opera): Performance history

-Using a broadcast tape from the 1975 US performance, Centrediscs produced a three-record set of the complete opera (CMC-24/25/2685-3), which was launched in November 1985 at the 'Image of Riel in Canadian Culture' conference in Guelph, Ontario.
-Feldbrill conducted the National Arts Centre Orchestra, Turgeon and Roslak repeated their roles, and were joined by Donald Rutherford (John A. Macdonald), Jean-Pierre Hurteau (Bishop Taché), Diane Loeb (Riel's mother), Ann Cooper (his sister), Ronald Bermingham (McDougall), and Remo Marinucci (Lépine).

-'Kuyas'—the lullaby sung in Act III by Riel's wife to their child—was used prior to the opera's premiere as the test piece for the Montreal International Competition in 1967.
-It was recorded in 1983 by Roslak on Centrediscs CMC-1183.

-Louis Riel was not presented again until Opera McGill gave the first full staging in 30 years, at Place des Arts, 27–28 January 2005, in celebration of the 100th anniversary of McGill University's music program.
-Riel was played by Luc Lalonde, Macdonald by Michael Meraw, and Bishop Taché by John Taylor; François Racine was stage director and Alexis Hauser, music director.
-The revival won an Opus Award as event of the year.
+A revival was staged by the Canadian Opera Company in Toronto, Ottawa, and Washington, D.C., in 1975.
+Wendell Margrave of the Washington Star described the opera as 'one of the most imaginative and powerful scores to have been written in this century.'
+Using a broadcast tape from the 1975 US performance, Centrediscs produced a three-record set of the opera.

+Louis Riel was next staged at the Place des Arts in January 2005 by Opera McGill to celebrate the centenary of McGill University's music program.
+The opera was also staged in Vancouver in 2010.

 To coincide with the 150th anniversary of the confederation of Canada, the Canadian, a production of Louis Riel by the Canadian Opera Company and the National Arts Centre was performed from April 20 to May 13, 2017 at the Toronto Four Seasons Centre, and is scheduled for June 20 to June 27 at the Ottawa National Arts Centre.
-Directed by Peter Hinton, this revival is the first COC opera to cast indigenous artists for indigenous roles.
-The production features Michif, the Métis language, not included in the original production, and is set to split the opera chorus in two- the Parliamentary chorus, representing western settlers, and the Land Assembly Chorus, representing indigenous people directly affected by the victories and losses of Riel.
+Directed by Peter Hinton-Davis, this revival was the first COC opera to cast indigenous artists for indigenous roles.
+The production features Michif, the Métis language, not included in the original production, and split the opera chorus in two- the Parliamentary chorus, representing western settlers, and the Land Assembly Chorus, representing indigenous people directly affected by the victories and losses of Riel.

-The 2017 cast includes Russell Braun as Riel, James Westman as John A. Macdonald, Alain Coulombe as Monseigneur Taché, Allyson McHardy as Riel's mother, Joanna Burt as Sara Riel, Simone Osbourne as Riel's wife, Doug MacNaughton as William McDougall, and Taras Chmil as Baptiste Lépine.
+The 2017 cast included Russell Braun as Riel, James Westman as John A. Macdonald, Alain Coulombe as Monseigneur Taché, Allyson McHardy as Riel's mother, Joanna Burt as Sara Riel, Simone Osbourne as Riel's wife, Doug MacNaughton as William McDougall, and Taras Chmil as Baptiste Lépine.

+In 2019, the COC and National Arts Centre commissioned music to replace the Kuyas aria at the beginning of the third act.
+This aria was based on a Nisg̱a’a lament that had been used in contravention of Nisg̱a’a law.
+Ian Cusson composed new music set to Moore’s previously unused original text for the scene.